rue-a/provo/README.rst

 PROV-O: The PROV Ontology.
 Users of the package shall be enabled to tightly couple the generation of data with the generation of their provenance.
 As the package implements PROV-O, the created graph is exportable as an RDF document.
+Finally, the graph can be exported as a mermaid flowchart with some configuration options to adjust the style of the resulting chart.

 Compliance
 ~~~~~~~~~~